Some commonly asked questions

 Is your name on the rates notice?
 Yes

 You may be eligible to be on the ratepayer electoral roll.
 Contact the electoral office on 0800 922 822 and request a ratepayer enrolment form.
-This should be returned to the electoral officer by 12 August 2016 and absolutely no later than 7 October 2016 in order to vote.
-If it is after Friday 12 August 2016, a special voting document will need to be requested and will be issued on 16 September 2016, the start of the voting period.
+This should be returned to the electoral officer by 16 August 2019.
+If it is after Friday 16 August 2019, a special voting document will need to be requested and will be issued on 20 September 2019, the start of the voting period.

 In no case does this allow you to have two votes at an election.